 “If you threaten a kid with eternal damnation and hell…it’s a good way to get him to listen,” says Shane.
 “I listened to everything and did everything I was supposed to do.
 I had no friends.”

 By his early 20s, Shane and his Klan brothers were repeatedly getting in trouble with the law.
 And suddenly, Shane’s father died.
 For the first time, he no longer enforced his son’s thoughts and actions.
-Shane was now free to doubt, to question.
+Shane was now to doubt, to question.

 After a drunken fight in a nearby town where the Klan attacked innocent locals, Shane woke up in jail and realized that if he continued on his path, he’d likely end up in prison.